Seeing Stars: Hollywood Award Ceremonies

 You may not be able to get inside the annual Academy Awards show or the Golden Globes, but you can get a seat to see many of the very same Hollywood movie and TV stars when they show up to accept the annual People's Choice Awards.

-However, in 2004, they dropped Gallup and switched to a partnership with Entertainment Weekly magazine.
-Now, nominees are determined by a "front row panel of over 6,000 entertainment enthusiasts" recruited by EW editors.
-The panel votes on the various categories, then people vote via the Internet for the winners.
+The People's Choice Awards are different from most Hollywood award shows.
+Nominees are first determined by a "front row panel of over 6,000 entertainment enthusiasts" recruited by EW editors.
+The panel votes on the various categories, then the public gets to vote for the winners via the Internet.

 To cast a vote via the Internet go to www.PCAvote.com .

 And the good news is that you can attend.
-For free!

 You never know what's going to happen at this live awards banquet.
 When funnyman Jim Carrey won the award for "Liar Liar'', for Favorite Comedy Motion Picture, he leapt up from his table, lifted his chair high above his head, and shook it in manic glee as he danced up to the stage, finally hurling the chair ahead of him before bounding onto the stage and smothering his producer in a mock passionate embrace.